LendieFollett/MALD/README.md

 # MALD
-Purpose: Use multivariate asymmetric laplace distribution to improve jump modeling in cryptocurrency.
+Use multivariate asymmetric laplace distribution to improve jump modeling in cryptocurrency.